Which Honey Should I Use To Combat Hay Fever?

 Which Honey Should I Use To Combat Hay Fever

-Raw honey that is produced by countries with a rich diversity of plants can produce a much higher pollen count per teaspoon.
+Raw organic honey that is produced by countries with a rich diversity of plants can produce a much higher pollen count per teaspoon.

 Which Honey Should I Use To Combat Hay Fever